Dark-Gran/Farstar-2/README.md

 With that in mind (and with feedback in hands), game's rules have been _drastically_ changed, therefore the entire application is being 'rewritten' from the scratch.

 This time in Java.
-One of the main reasons behind the original choice of Adobe Air (in which the original game was written) was the fact that it is cross-platform, however such is the case with Java as well.
+One of the main reasons behind the original choice of Adobe Air (in which the original game has been written) was the fact that it is cross-platform, however such is the case with Java as well.
 For applications of this size, Java is also a more lightweight (performance-wise) solution.

 ## Progress